devops-gathering/website/content/speakers/kevin-wittek.md

 """
 +++

-Java developer and JVM fanboy, since being introduced to the language back in school 12 years ago.
-Founded his own company besides his study at university.
-Develops mobile apps and client-server applications, which lead to his discovery of Grails and the Groovy ecosystem.
+Java developer and JVM fanboy since being introduced to the language back in school 12 years ago.
+Found his own company during his university years, developing mobile apps and client-server applications, which lead to his discovery of Grails and the Groovy ecosystem.
+Fell in love with TDD because of Spock.

 Nowadays Kevin is working at the cyber security company G DATA Advanced Analytics and focuses on topics such as software craftsmanship, infrastructure as code and continuous integration pipelines, trying to make the world a better place one container at a time.